2025/26 Write & Roam Journeys

 Where: Kripalu Center for Yoga and Health

-Teaching a workshop at Kriplau has been a dream of mine!
-I’m so excited to share this unique program I’ve created, designed to bring together two modalities that have taken me to higher levels than I ever thought possible.
-Ayurveda and writing.
-I look back on the three books I’ve written and I can see how my Ayurvedic practice shaped every part of the process: inception; planning; writing; editing; promotion.
+As I look back on the books I’ve written, I can see how my years of meditation and Ayurvedic practices shaped every part of the process: inception, planning, writing, editing, promotion.
 The creative part of my brain was activated through my dinacharya (daily routine), allowing me to work under pressure and be innovative and productive without losing sight of the goal.

 Now I’m bringing this to you!
-Absolutely no experience or knowledge of either writing or Ayurveda is necessary for this weekend.
-Let me guide you and help unlock your creativity to see where it leads!
+Absolutely no experience is necessary for this weekend.
+Let me guide you and help unlock your creativity to see where it leads!.

-The Embodied Writing Method is enhanced by using remedies like aromatherapy, herbalised massage oils, mindful movement, guided meditation, time in nature and breath work to ignite your imagination, quiet the inner critic, and open the channels to allow the prana to flow.
+The Embodied Writing Method is enhanced by aromatherapy, mindful movement, guided meditation, time in nature and breath work to ignite your imagination, quiet the inner critic, and open the channels to allow the prana to flow.
+And of course, we write, share and offer feedback based on our method of positivity, engouragement and support.
+Craft tools will be discussed to help you get to the next level, if you desire.

-Knowing your dosha and imbalances can relieve pressure and mitigate blame (of self and others) by understanding where our impulses and behaviors come from.
+Knowing your dosha (a dosha quiz will be sent to you before the workshop) and imbalances can relieve pressure and mitigate blame (of self and others) by understanding where our impulses and behaviors come from.
 Vata worry, pitta frustration and Kaphic inertia can be examined, forgiven and eradicated using the tools offered in this workshop.
 Through seasonal eating practices, dosha-specific meditation, gentle movement, and guided writing, imbalances can be lessened to allow more freedom of expression and acceptance of natural-born inclinations.
-Once we tap into ourselves on a deeper level, we can feel a freedom of expression to authentically use our voice, and embody techniques for support and encouragement on the creative journey.

 The Method creates space for you to be open without feeling judged, and to fully express yourself, to be vulnerable without embarrassment.
-Through writing, we can learn to express ourselves on the page without judgment, criticism or censorship.
-Ayurveda and writing become tools for healing and transformation, a deep understanding of ourselves, (and others) perhaps with a sense of humor and self-love.
+Through writing, we express ourselves on the page without judgment, criticism or censorship.

 You will discover: